 My Short bio:

 Javier Corrales serves on the editorial board of Latin American Politics and Society and Americas Quarterly.
 In 2010 he was appointed by Governor Deval Patrick to serve on the executive board of Mass Humanities, a grant-making organization affiliated with the National Endowment for the Humanities.
 In 2009, he was a visiting scholar at the David Rockefeller Center for Latin American Studies at Harvard.
-He has taught at the Center for Latin American Research at the University of Amsterdam.
+He has taught at the Center for Latin American Research at the University of Amsterdam and at the Center for Latin American Studies at Georgetown University.
 He has also offered short courses at the Institute of Higher Studies in Administration (IESA) in Caracas, the School of Government at the University of the Andes in Bogotá, and at the Universidad de Salamanca.
 In 2005, he was a Fulbright Scholar in Caracas, Venezuela.
 In 2000, he became one of the youngest scholars ever to be selected as a Fellow at the Woodrow Wilson International Center for Scholars in Washington, D.C.
 He has also been a consultant for the World Bank, the United Nations, the Center for Global Development, Freedom House, and the American Academy of Arts and Sciences.